BayRepoOrg/ep_password_change/README.md

 204: Password succesfully changed
 401: Current Password is wrong
-422: Unable to change the password
+422: Hash is stored in settings.json file
 500: Internal Server Error
-501: Unsupported Server Configuration
+501: Hash File is not writable